dduwill/Product-Review/README.md

 ### The data

 First, I manually download the review .json file to my work dir, and load the .json file in R studio.
-Note that this review files contains 9 categories, while the 5th column in the list is the review text, so I extract the the review text only.
+Because .json file is a large list instead of data frame, so after loading the original .json data, I also need to extract the review text to my review corpus.
+Note that this review files contains 9 categories, while the 5th column in the list is the review text.

 ```r
 #read json file